ntaylor0000/google-data-analytics-professional-certificate/1 - Foundations: Data, Data, Everywhere/Module 2/README.md

 **File Summary:**
+- Test your knowledge on the data life cycle (Practice Quiz: 100%)
+- Test your knowledge on the data analysis process (Practice Quiz: 100%)
-- Test your knowledge on analytical thinking and outcomes (Practice Quiz: 100%)
+- Test your knowledge on the data analysis toolbox (Practice Quiz: 100%)
 - Module 2 challenge (Graded Quiz: 100%)

 ## Module 2